 I believe that understanding the problems and concepts is crucial to success in this course.
 To maximize learning potential and success in this course, there will be 3 problem sets assigned to you for work and practice.
 These problem sets will be given at least 2 weeks before the due date.
 For greater learning opportunities, you can work in groups although you have to write and turn in the final answers individually.
-The 3 problem sets are due on Thursday September 16, Thursday October 21, and Thursday December 2.
+The 3 problem sets are due on Wednesday September 21, Wednesday October 26, and Monday December 5.
 You are required to turn in each of the assigned problem sets at the beginning of the class on each due date.
-There will be a 15 point penalty for late submissions.
+I also provide you the rules pertaining to late problem set submissions (please see attached).